titon/toolkit/docs/pages/en/setup/installing.md

 # Installing #

 There are many ways to get started with Toolkit.
-Choose the once that's right for you or your project.
+Choose the one that's right for you or your project.

 ### Download ###